 - No specific parking lot

-The theater courtyard is really pretty and you almost miss it while walking down Hollywood Blvd.
-Located right after the Pig’N Whistle (an old Hollywood restaurant) you will immediately turn right and find yourself in the Egyptian Theater Courtyard.
+The theater courtyard is charming, and you almost miss it while walking down Hollywood Blvd.
+Located right after the Pig’N Whistle (an old Hollywood restaurant), you will immediately turn right and find yourself in the Egyptian Theater Courtyard.

-When the movie was about to start the theater opened and I found myself walking around and taking all of the history in and unique architecture in.
+When the movie was about to start, the theater opened, and I found myself walking around and taking in all of the unique architecture and history.

 The theater itself had a beautiful piece of art inlaid in the ceiling and could seat a lot of people as it was pretty big.
-Our show was only half full but there was still a decent amount of people there.
-The movie was played with good sound and picture quality and it really was fun to see the actors come up after the film was over.
-That is one of the best things about this theater, they have a lot of guests that come in with the older movies and answer questions and interact with the audience, something you would never see at a regular movie theater but something really does echo the style of old Hollywood.
-If you find a movie you love on the calendar something like this can make you easily chose a show here over renting it at home.
+Our show was only half full, but there was still a decent amount of people there.
+The movie was played with good sound and picture quality, and it was fun to see the actors come up after the film was over.
+That is one of the best things about this theater, they have a lot of guests that come in with the older movies and answer questions and interact with the audience, something you would never see at a regular movie theater, but which does echo the style of old Hollywood.
+If you find a movie you love on the calendar, something like this can make you quickly chose a show here over renting it at home.

-I really enjoyed myself at the Egyptian Theater and could see myself going more often if I lived in Los Angeles as I am a film buff.
-I would suggest that you check out the schedule and see if there is anything interesting to you coming up, then make a night out of it by visiting downtown Hollywood and capping it off with a movie here.
-If you are interested in going get directions below and make sure to let me know what you thought if you go.
+I enjoyed myself at the Egyptian Theater and could see myself going more often if I lived in Los Angeles as I am a film buff.
+I would suggest that you check out the schedule and see if anything is interesting to you coming up, then make a night out of it by visiting downtown Hollywood and capping it off with a movie here.
+If you are interested in going, get directions below and make sure to let me know what you thought if you go.